Spicing Up Project Dogfood

 - Mango lassi [Enter]

-- Choose Multiple Answer from the Answers section of the editing pane.
+- Choose Allow multiple answers from the answers section of the editing pane.
 Notice that the radio buttons have turned into checkboxes.

 - For the last answer choice option, type Other.